 12 Best Resources to Learn How to Use WordPress in 2021

 You’ve decided to use the popular website building tool WordPress to create your own personalized website, but you’re a beginner and may be feeling overwhelmed or unsure of where to start.
-So where can you go to learn about the WordPress platform to create your first website?
+So where can you go to learn about the WordPress Hosting Platforms to create your first website?

 The internet is saturated with forums, blogs, videos, online courses, and webinars directed toward teaching everyone – from beginners to skilled developers – how to use WordPress, so where should you start?
 How do you know which resource is best for you?
 We’ve compiled a list of the top 12 resources we recommend to learn WordPress as of the year 2021.